DeskTopDarwin/The-Tank-Game/README.txt

 go back to neutral if point wasn't capture prior.

 Known issues:
--Currently player is immoratal as AT units are yet to be added.
-WIP -Units that dies on capture points still count as present on the point.
+-Units that dies on capture points still count as present on the point.
  This causes points to be forever in conflict mode.
 -Turret behaves weird when the tank rolls.